ERC Advanced Grant AlgoRNN:

 Jobs for PostDocs & PhD Students

-In 2017 and 2018, we intend to hire numerous PhD students and postdocs on
+In 2018, we intend to hire numerous PhD students and postdocs on

 the European Research Council (ERC) Advanced Grant on "Recurrent Neural Networks and Related Machines That Learn Algorithms"

 (AlgoRNN, approved in June 2017 - compare our NIPS 2016 Symposium on this topic).

 are general parallel-sequential computers.
 Some learn their programs or weights.
 Our

 the first RNN to win machine learning contests,